 - Notaries & Apostille

-ISSS cannot provide legal advising beyond F and J visa matters.
+ISSS cannot provide legal advice and cannot advise you beyond F and J visa matters.
 There are certain issues that are beyond the scope of ISSS.
 In these cases, we can lend you general support and advice, but we suggest that you seek professional assistance through an immigration attorney.
 Please keep in mind that the information we provide on this page and list of immigration law offices are solely as a service to our students and scholars.
 We are not endorsing or making specific recommendations.

-If you are summoned to appear in court or are arrested by police, it is recommended that you inform our office to better assist you as the situation may affect your immigration status.
-The most common situation that student/scholar encounter is for driving violations.
-Depending on what type of violation or severity your visa could be automatically revoked, but does not necessarily cancel your legal status in the U.S.
+If you are summoned to appear in court or are arrested by police, it is recommended that you inform our office, as the situation may affect your immigration status.
+The most common situation that students and scholars encounter involves driving violations.
+Depending on the type and severity of the situation, your visa could be automatically revoked, but this does not necessarily cancel your legal status in the U.S.

 If you are arrested, it is important that you seek an attorney to resolve your case.
-A criminal attorney may be consulted to advice on legal rights and procedures, but you may also need to consult with immigration attorney on immigration implications.
-You may also need to notify your home country’s embassy/consulate.
-After the case is closed, make sure to keep all records associated with the case as you may need it in future visa appointments.
+A criminal attorney may be consulted on legal rights and procedures, but you may also need to consult with an immigration attorney regarding any implications for your visa status.
+You may also need to notify your home country’s embassy or consulate.
+After the case is closed, make sure to keep all records associated with the case.

 Other situation of which you may need to seek help of an attorney could be: